JuliaControl/ControlSystems.jl/docs/src/examples/zoh.md

 bodeplot!(Ld, wd, lab="\$P(z)C(z)\$", legend=:bottomleft)
 ```

-If we instead make use of the second method above, exactly translating the discrete-time controller to continuous time, we can more easily determine that the closed-loop system will be stable by inspecting the Bode plot
+If we instead make use of the second method above, exactly translating the discrete-time controller to continuous time, we can more easily determine that the closed-loop system will be stable by inspecting the Bode plot.
+Here, we show the Bode plot of ``P`` and that of the loop-transfer function, including the ZoH operator, ``P(s)Z(s)C(s)``.
 ```@example zoh
 Cc = d2c_exact(C)
-Lc = P*Cc
+Lc = P*Z*Cc

 bodeplot(P, wd, lab="\$P(s)\$")
 bodeplot!(Lc, wd, lab="\$P(s)C(s)\$", legend=:bottomleft, c=3)